 The smaller topiary frames use a smaller gauge wire rod (1/8″ or less) as they do not need much support for the structural weight.
 The larger-scaled topiary frames, such as a horse, require a larger gauge wire rod (1/4″ or larger) as they are heavier and need more structural support for weight and stability.

-In addition, if the topiary is to live outside, we suggest to galvanized the topiary metal so it will not rust.
-Learn more here.
+In addition, if the topiary is to live outside, we suggest galvanizing the topiary metal so it will not rust.

 The smaller topiary frames use a smaller gauge wire rod (1/8″ or less) as they do not need much support for the structural weight.
 The larger-scaled topiary frames, such as a horse, require a larger gauge wire rod (1/4″ or larger) as they are heavier and need more structural support for weight and stability.

 Any open-wire topiary frame that does not have a covering (foliage) should withstand normal wind conditions.
-Large-scaled topiary frames that are covered or will be in high wind environments would need additional internal supports that connect to its base.
+Large-scaled topiary frames that are covered or will be in high-wind environments would need additional internal supports that connect to their base.
 This is typically done with a larger rod.
 In this specific case of a horse in 70mph winds, the 1/4″ wire rod with one or two 3/8″ rods for internal structural support would work just fine.
 The base could be bolted down to a concrete pad/footing.
 If the horse will be covered, then it may need a few more 3/8″ rods for additional support/stability.
-Here is a picture of a topiary using a 3/8 inch gauge wire.